brunocitoni/Mods/DreamQuest/README.txt

 Content:

-Fixes.dll
+DreamQuestFixes.dll
   	Made poison damage piercing when it should be.
   	Treasure Chests now will give a few coins per card skipped.
   	Fixed wrong Discharge description

+WarriorFixesDebug.dll
+	Altered the Warrior starting deck to better debug the changes made in Fixes (Not recommended)

 ------